Zoning Update as of October 5, 2018:

 More information about the re-zoning project call Janet Shatney, Planning Director, at (802) 477-1465.

 Our consultant is using a new website to the public for comment on the map and the text of the draft zoning ordinance.
-Comments are no longer able to be made at this website, but may aid you in reviewing the maps.
+Comments are able to be made at this website, and may aid you in reviewing the maps.
 Please visit placesense.civicomment.org.

 The Planning Commission is made up of seven members appointed by the City Council.
 Responsibilities of the Barre City Planning Commission include: